 Make sure your expenses are not more than your income every month.
 You need to have extra money to throw at loans remember?
 So if the amount of money you are spending every month is too much, look at what needs to get cut out.
 B and I cut out cable TV, and instead opted for Netflix since it was cheaper.
 We only gave ourselves so much in our entertainment fund so that we could have fun but still pay down loans.
 Whatever it is, try to cut a little off around the edges so you have extra funds.

 The row that is labelled EXTRA is for any extra money that does not have a column to fit into.
 We usually only have $50 left in this column every paycheck.
-That means that if you take our income, and subtract all of the things we pay for, you should barely have any left over.
+That means that if you take our income, and subtract all of the things we pay for, we should barely have any left over.
 If that money does not get used for emergencies, we put it into savings at the end of every pay period.

 Click here: The Total Money Makeover Workbook to purchase Dave Ramsey’s book and get more info on budgets!

 First, we write down what our bills are for that paycheck.
 We usually pay utilities in the beginning of the month so we pay those with the first paycheck.
 I always estimate an average of how much our utilities cost.
 For example, all the utilities may cost around $200.
 If utilities cost less than $200 combined, then the extra money goes into an electricity fund.
 HA!
 You know how those electricity bills are in Southern California.
 When utilities cost more, we use the money that we stored away in the electricity fund to pay whatever is over.
 Usually during the summer, utilities cost more.
 That is when we use our stored away electricity fund from winter when we went under $200.

 The second page is for emergency food and extras.
 Emergency food is for B and I when we forgot to plan dinner or got out of work too late to make anything.
 It’s when we have no choice but to run out to Miguel’s or Chipotle or wherever because we need dinner.
 I like to write down where we ate and how much it cost so I always know how much money we have left in that fund.
 This is also a sinking fund.

 Comment with any budgeting ideas or questions you have!
 What has worked for you in your budget?